dheera/shoji-lamps/README.md

 ![shoji2](/images/shoji2.jpg?raw=true "shoji2")
 ![shoji4](/images/shoji4.jpg?raw=true "shoji4")

+# Equipment

+I used a Prusa i3 MK3 for this project.
+You'll also want to make sure your firmware is up-to-date, and that you have the latest PrusaSlicer 2.2.0 which inserting color changes mid-print (required for the Shoji screens).

 # Filaments

 These are the filaments I used, if you want to duplicate the look.
 I highly recommend you use PETG or ABS if you plan to use them outdoors.
 (PLA just all-around sucks, will disintegrate in the sunlight, and is a bad choice for outdoor projects.
 It may also not hold the joints together well.)